rafap1/tf2025/labs/lab_09_state/lab_09b_drift/README.Lab_09b_drift.md

 - region -> eu-south-2

+- change the instance type from t2.micro to t3.micro

 - Command to generate ssh key pair  (you can keep the example.com email).
 This command must be run in the same directory you have the terraform files

 ssh-keygen -t rsa -C "your_email@example.com" -f ./key